Updated March 2019

 #9 Tofu Ricotta for the Vegans

 Tofu, especially its Tofu Ricotta variant, is a perfect substitute to Ricotta for vegan-friendly recipes.
 Its consistency is similar to ricotta and you can improve its taste by adding in some seasoning and mixing other flavors like basil.
+Try simple additions like gourmet flavored olive oils with crushed garlic and a spoon of sundried tomato with a crudite platter.

 Nothing can completely replace ricotta cheese exactly as it is for its unique flavor and texture.